How AOL Instant Messenger Worked

 Advertisement

-AOL Instant Messenger (AIM) is one of the most popular IM programs.
+AOL Instant Messenger (AIM) was one of the most popular IM programs.
 It's also one of the oldest.
 The first version of AIM was released in 1997, one year after the release of ICQ, the very first publicly available IM client.
-Now AIM boasts 33 million unique users every month.
-During peak hours, over 6 million people are logged on to AIM at the same time [source: AOL].
+At its peak, AIM boasted 33 million unique users every month.
+During peak hours, over 6 million people were logged on to AIM at the same time [source: AOL].

-AIM has evolved over the years to offer an expanding list of services.
-Besides sending simple text messages, users can now share photos, videos, music and other files.
-They can even use the AIM software to make free Internet phone and video calls.
+AIM evolved over the years to offer an expanding list of services.
+Besides sending simple text messages, users could share photos, videos, music, and other files.
+They could even use the AIM software to make free internet phone and video calls.

 Advertisement